canonical/sphinx-docs-starter-pack/docs/how-to/migrate-from-pre-extension.rst

       If you proceed in the same directory, the following steps will overwrite some of the configuration files in the original project.

-2. Follow the steps in the :ref:`initial-setup` guide to initialise an empty project with the extension-based starter pack, at the original file path.
+2. Follow the steps in the :ref:`initial-setup` guide to initialize an empty project with the extension-based starter pack, at the original file path.

 3. Ensure the following files are at the root of your repository:

    - ``.github/workflows/*``

 4. Ensure the following files are moved to their original paths in the project.
 These files are defaulted to the repository root, but may have be changed upon project needs:

    - ``.gitignore``
    - ``.readthedocs.yml``